-We at CSU Health Network Counseling Services are deeply committed to creating a welcoming, supportive space in which all students can be fully seen and valued entirely.
+We at CSU Health Network Mental Health Services are deeply committed to creating a welcoming, supportive space in which all students can be fully seen and valued entirely.
 For those whose experiences of marginalization and oppression add extra layers to your distress – you and all of your identities are welcome here.

 Check out these identity-specific services and resources that can support your emotional health and overall wellness:

-Multicultural Counseling Drop-in Hours
+Multicultural Consult Drop-in Hours

 All students can access the general drop-in hours offered at Counseling Services on Mondays through Fridays.